-My steady check — that’s my rental unit.
+My steady check is my rental unit.
 I’ve got two musicians next door. $3,000/month.
 They sleep till noon and go out from 4 p.m. to 4 a.m.
-They’re jingle writers.
-They say they “shed” Charlie Parker, but I’ve never heard it. (“Shed” means “woodshed” — to practice.)
+They say they “shed” Charlie Parker, but I’ve never heard it.
+(Josh, “shed” means “woodshed” — to practice.)

 I’m going to die in this house.